 Check if you've won a prize this month

-You can use our tables below to check if you've won a prize worth £1,000 or more.
+You can use our tables below to check whether you've won a prize worth £1,000 or more.
 You can either search by region or by entering your premium bond numbers.

 These tables contain a lot of information, so the numbers may take a bit longer to load: